timosarkka/ai-agent-news-summary/README.md

 ### 2.2 Example of usage in manual mode

 The agent can also be used manually from the command line.
 Then the agent prompts for the news domain url from the user.
-An intriguing characteristic of the agent is that it sometimes fails to execute its internal code, logs an error but finds a way to carry on nevertheless.
-I guess this is due to the code generating and executing capacity provided to it via the **smolagents** -library.
+An intriguing characteristic of the agent is that it sometimes fails to execute its internal code, logs an error but finds a way to carry on nevertheless (this is a phenomenon called ["self-healing"](https://github.com/humanlayer/12-factor-agents/blob/main/content/factor-09-compact-errors.md)).

 An example manual run from the command line:
 \